tschneidereit/SwiftSuspenders/fallbackProviders.md

 - Can be a facade delegating to a number of custom fallbackProviders.
 - Setting `blockParentFallbackProvider` flag on the injector prevents the injector from consulting ancestors.
 This only applies to fallback providers; parent mappings can still be used.
 Useful for child injectors in extensions.

-## `ClassProvider` fits the most common use case
+## `FreshInstanceProvider` fits the most common use case

 - Can provide an injector-instantiated instance of any Class.
 - Does not support interfaces.

 To configure your injector to always allow instantiation of unmapped types requested for injection, just do:

-	injector.fallbackProvider = ClassProvider;
+	injector.fallbackProvider = new FreshInstanceProvider();

-The `ClassProvider` uses `injector.instantiateUnmapped` internally, so injected types can have nested injections fulfilled too.
+The `FreshInstanceProvider` uses `injector.instantiateUnmapped` internally, so injected types can have nested injections fulfilled too.

 ## `instantiateUnmapped` always returns a fresh instance